 Hair and Makeup Artist:

-A 15 to 20 percent tip is expected, just like it would be for any other regular salon visit, but it isn't required.
-If each individual is paying for their own services, be sure to communicate whether they are in charge of tip or if the bride is taking care of it.
+A 15-20% tip is expected per service, just like it would be for any other regular salon visit, but it isn't required.
+If each individual is paying for their own services, be sure to communicate whether they are covering gratuity or if the bride is taking care of it.
 Sometimes this can get lost in communication.
 If you are the client paying for all services, then we recommend tipping on the total hair and make-up invoice.
 Remember, these artists are not getting paid for travel time or the product they use for their services so providing any sort of tip is always welcomed.

 Band or DJ:

-For musicians, a $25 to $50 tip per band member is appropriate, and remember this also includes the setup and tear down crew as well as the audio engineer.
+For musicians, a $25-$50 tip per band member is appropriate, and remember this also includes the setup and tear down crew as well as the audio engineer.
 Offering an extra $50-$100 tip is a nice gesture to your DJ, especially if they have to carry a lot of heavy equipment from one location to the next.
 Again, if you would prefer to not tip these vendors until the end of the night and you want to also tip based on performance, we recommend setting aside envelopes that are open and we can help you put the appropriate amount in each envelope to distribute during teardown.

 The florist doesn't expect a tip but, again, a vendor who goes above and beyond should be rewarded with gratuity and a bomb 5-star review following the wedding.
-They do typically do a lot of work to set up and tear down for a wedding.
-An additional, 10-15% tip is always nice.
+They do typically do a lot of work to set up and tear down for a wedding, so an additional 10-15% tip is always nice.

-I always tell my clients to have any outstanding balances and tips in labeled envelopes with the vendor’s name on the outside on the day of the wedding.
-This way I can confirm that all outstanding balances are taken care of and tip money is put into the appropriate vendor’s hands.
+We always tell my clients to have any outstanding balances and tips in labeled envelopes with the vendor’s name on the outside on the day of the wedding.
+This way we can confirm that all outstanding balances are taken care of and gratuity is put into the appropriate vendor’s hands.

-I also advise my clients to bring a couple hundred dollars cash on their wedding day, if they aren’t sure how much each person is worth tipping and extra envelopes.
-As the night progresses, if they see someone going above and beyond, they can always have me pull from that cash to tip those vendors who deserve a little extra.
-Again, definitely not a necessity but maybe a different way of handling tips if you aren’t sure on a tip amount.
+We also advise my clients to bring a couple of hundred dollars cash on their wedding day, if they aren’t sure how much each person is worth tipping and extra envelopes.
+As the night progresses, if they see someone going above and beyond, they can always have us pull from that cash to tip those vendors who deserve a little extra.
+Again, definitely not a necessity but maybe a different way of handling tips if you aren’t sure about a tip amount.